 Data collection and processing were conducted on the AS and GS in World Geodetic System (WGS84) on Universal Transverse Mercator (Northern Hemisphere) projection UTM (N) in Zone 17, Central Meridian 81° W. This data was post-processed and all soundings are positioned relative to the North American Datum 1983 (NAD83).
-All units are in meters.
+All units are in meters feet at MLLW.
 Concur